The Swimmer (1968 film): Cast

+Production

-ProductionThe Swimmer was produced by Sam Spiegel, a three-time Academy Award for Best Picture winner, who ultimately removed his name from the film (although the logo of his company, Horizon Pictures, remains).
+The Swimmer was produced by Sam Spiegel, a three-time Academy Award for Best Picture winner, who ultimately removed his name from the film (but his company, Horizon Pictures, remained credited).
 It was filmed largely on location in Westport, Connecticut, hometown of director Frank Perry.

-Although he was a trained athlete, star Burt Lancaster had a fear of the water, and took swimming lessons from former Olympian and UCLA water polo coach Bob Horn to prepare for the film.
+Although he was a trained athlete, star Burt Lancaster had a fear of the water and took swimming lessons from former Olympian and water polo coach Bob Horn to prepare for the film.
+After working on several television series, Janet Landgard's first featured cinematic role was in this film.
+The Swimmer was comedian Joan Rivers's film debut as an actress.
+She had appeared as herself three years earlier in Hootenanny a Go Go, also released as Once Upon a Coffeehouse.
+In The Swimmer, her short scene took an unexpectedly long time to film, which she blamed on Lancaster.
+She later wrote in her autobiography Still Talking; "he redirected every line ...
+Frank (Perry) wanted a happy girl who then got hurt.
+Lancaster was going to be Mr. Wonderful who came up against a mean bitch, and was right not to go off with her.
+Trying to please both men, I was going back and forth between line readings, and nothing made sense."
+Janice Rule replaced Barbara Loden in the part of Shirley Abbott.
+Author John Cheever, who wrote the original short story "The Swimmer", has a cameo in the film in a brief scene greeting Ned Merrill (Lancaster) and Julie Hooper (Janet Landgard).

-After principal photography from July to September 1966, Perry expected to shoot additional transition scenes but was ultimately fired by Spiegel.
-The producers instead brought in Lancaster's friend, the young director Sydney Pollack and cinematographer Michael Nebbia for January 1967 reshoots in California.
-Pollack reportedly shot several transitions and scenes, including scenes with Kim Hunter replacing Sally Gracie, Charles Drake replacing Larry Haines, Bernie Hamilton replacing Billy Dee Williams and Janice Rule replacing Barbara Loden.
-According to Eleanor Perry, Sam Spiegel and Elia Kazan both had an interest in getting the scene where Merrill assaults Abbott toned down and subsequently each blamed the other for Loden's replacement.
-In addition to the above scenes, Pollack and Nebbia also shot the scene with Lancaster and the horse as well as some retakes of the Song of Songs scene.
+After principal photography from July to September 1966, Perry expected to shoot additional transition scenes but was fired by Spiegel.
+The producers brought in the young director Sydney Pollack, Lancaster's friend, and cinematographer Michael Nebbia for January 1967 reshoots in California.
+Pollack reportedly shot several transitions and scenes, including scenes with Kim Hunter replacing Sally Gracie as Betty Graham, Charles Drake replacing Larry Haines as Howard Graham, Bernie Hamilton replacing Billy Dee Williams as the chauffer and Rule replacing Loden.
+According to Eleanor Perry, both Spiegel and Elia Kazan had an interest in getting the scene where Ned assaults Julie toned down and subsequently each blamed the other for Loden's replacement.
+In addition to the above scenes, Pollack and Nebbia shot the scene with Ned and the horse as well as some retakes of the Song of Songs scene.
 According to Lancaster, when the film still needed an additional day of shooting, he paid $10,000 for it out of his own pocket.

 Soundtrack

 The score was composed by a first-time film composer, 24-year-old Marvin Hamlisch, and was orchestrated by Leo Shuken and Jack Hayes.
 The music has dramatic passages for a small orchestra along with a mid-1960s pop sound.
-Hamlisch got the job after Spiegel hired him to play the piano at one of his legendary parties.
+Hamlisch got the job after Spiegel hired him to play the piano at one of his parties.
 The soundtrack album was originally released as an LP by CBS Records in 1968, while the complete score was released in 2006 by Film Score Monthly.